jimmyangel/jimmyangel.github.io/_posts/2016-03-11-Rikitraki-update-1.md

 ---

 Ok, that's it for now.
-Ah! and I have an exciting announcement to make... stay tuned.
+Ah! and I have an exciting announcement to make soon... stay tuned.